Depression Overview • Depression DiagnosisDepression Treatments

 If you believe you might be depressed and would like some help.
 Please contact Eliot LeBow LCSW, CDE at 917-272-4829 to schedule your first Diabetes-Focused Therapy Session.

-Psychotherapist & Diabetes Specialist : Servicing Manhattan, Brooklyn, Queens, Staten Island, Long Island, Connecticut, New Jersey.
+Psychotherapist & Diabetes Specialist : Servicing all of New York State including Manhattan, Brooklyn, Queens, Staten Island, Long Island, and Westchester County.